 preventive healthcare spending by non-health government bodies is included in the health accounts; this covers elements of the spending of the Food Standards Agency, Health and Safety Executive, Drinking Water Inspectorate and transport authorities relating to information campaigns, risk analysis and making regulations to protect public health

-expenditure on the administration of healthcare, which is not allocated to COFOG 7 (health) in the OSCAR dataset is added to total government healthcare expenditure; this includes elements of the Scottish and Welsh governments responsible for health, and the Healthcare, and Care and Social Services, Inspectorates in Wales (equivalent bodies in the other UK nations already being included under healthcare in the OSCAR dataset)
+expenditure on the administration of healthcare that is not allocated to COFOG 7 (health) in the OSCAR dataset is added to total government healthcare expenditure; this includes elements of the Scottish and Welsh Governments responsible for health, and the Healthcare, and Care and Social Services, Inspectorates in Wales (equivalent bodies in the other UK nations already being included under healthcare in the OSCAR dataset)

-income received by the NHS from public authorities under the Compensation Recovery Scheme is added to total government healthcare expenditure
+income received by the NHS from public authorities, insurers and private businesses under the Compensation Recovery Scheme is added to total government healthcare expenditure

 - The EEA medical costs scheme covers the majority of EU member states plus Switzerland and Iceland.